Hanabi-Live/hanabi-live/CONTRIBUTING.md

 - Your pull requests need to pass the linter.
 To set up the linter, read and follow the [installation instructions](docs/install.md).
 - Help me fix all these bugs and issues!

+## Server Code

+The long-term plan for the codebase is to migrate the server from Golang to TypeScript.
+Thus, any changes that you do to Golang code should also be performed to the new TypeScript server at "packages/server".

 ## Creating a New Variant

 - First, create a GitHub issue to discuss how the variant should work and if it should be implemented at all.